Birdaroof/TeamGammaRay_lab03/README.md

 Binary search on average is a lot faster than linear search, most of the time returning a value of 0 milliseconds for search time.
 Linear search is very inefficient, quickly becoming slow to run, especially for longer arrays and more iterations.
 In the worst case scenario, linear search wins out for shorter arrays, but as the array gets larger, binary search wins.

+Binary search is always better than linear search in the worst case scenario.
+This is especially true as the arrays get larger and larger, since the difference in times gets larger and larger, in favor of binary search.